Mat-Zawadzki/GameDataPipeline-/README.md

-# GameDataPipeline-
+# GameDataPipeline

-A C++ OpenGL game that logs player events and streams data to AWS (Kinesis, DynamoDB) for real-time analytics.
+A standalone C++ module for collecting game telemetry data and streaming it to AWS (Kinesis, S3, DynamoDB) for real-time analytics.
+Designed to integrate with a C++/OpenGL game.